biojava/biojava.github.io/_wikis/BioJava:CookBook3:Stockholm.md

 How to Read Multiple Sequence Alignment files in Stockholm format
 -----------------------------------------------------------------

-StockholmFileParser is a used t read MSA files written in Stockholm file format.
+StockholmFileParser is used to read MSA files written in Stockholm file format.
 This example demonstrates how you can read one or more StockholmStructure object(s) from a Stockholm file.